TheGoogleRider2/TheGoogleRider2/README.md

 - How to reach me **vbrabandt@proton.me**

-- Fun fact: my old username was **TheGoogleRider**, it was created by my father for me because we had a pet horse named **Google** (yes, weird name) and I was the one who rode it.
+- Fun fact: my old username was **TheGoogleRider**, it was created by my father for me because we had a horse named **Google** (yes, weird name) and I was the one who rode it.

 <h3 align="left">My Socials:</h3>